 “We take destination viewing into account when planning media by utilizing events for certain audiences such as sports, Dancing with the Stars, The Voice finale, and more.
 People want to see or hear the action as it happens.
-No one likes a spoiler.” – Renee Fraser, CEO, Fraser Communications
+No one likes a spoiler.” – Renee Fraser, PhD, CEO, Fraser Communications

 Advertisers even use these popular events to create ads broadcasted afterwards.
 Honda for example, although they did air an ad during Super Bowl LI, had a Super Bowl viewing party that raised money based on commercials with cliche advertising techniques.
 The donation drive was filmed and commercials aired after the Super Bowl.
 Strategies like this show that destination viewing events are being utilized far past the events themselves.

 With content no longer king, and distribution taking over, it’s no wonder why advertisers are milking destination viewing events for all their worth.

 “Searching for posts with the hashtag #superbowl, Netbase used its Instant Search social analytics engine to mine 300 million sources (including social networks and blogs), and found that 2.7 million people authored 5.7 million original posts between noon Sunday and 1 pm Monday (all times EST), leading to almost 40 billion impressions.” – Nelson Granados, Forbes